 Gonadotropins play important regulatory roles in reproduction in both vertebrates and invertebrates.
 The vertebrate gonadotropins, LH and FSH, are structurally and functionally conserved across various species, whereas no such molecule has been identified in invertebrates.
-The insect parsin hormones are assumed to be the physiological counterpart of LH and FSH in mammals.
-Some gonadotropic hormones (e.g. the mosquito’s egg development neurosecretory hormone, the sea hare’s egg-laying hormone, and the terrestrial isopod’s androgenic gland hormone) have been found in invertebrate species.
-More recently, an insulin-like peptide was reported to be responsible for the regulation of egg maturation in the mosquito, Aedes aegypti, thus demonstrating the involvement of insulin signaling in egg maturation among invertebrates.
+Some gonadotropic hormones have been found in invertebrate species.
+An insulin-like peptide was reported to be responsible for the regulation of egg maturation in the mosquito, Aedes aegypti, thus demonstrating the involvement of insulin signaling in egg maturation among invertebrates.

 The gonad-stimulating substance (GSS) of an echinoderm, the starfish, was the very first gonadotropin to be identified in invertebrates.
 GSS mediates oocyte maturation in starfish by acting on the ovary to produce the maturation-inducing hormone (MIH), 1-methyladenine, which in turn induces the maturation of the oocytes.
 In this sense, GSS is functionally identical to vertebrate LH, especially piscine and amphibian LHs, and acts on the ovarian follicle cells to produce MIH to induce the final maturation or meiotic resumption of the oocyte.
 Considering the functional similarity that GSS shares with vertebrate LH, it is very important from an evolutionary point of view to know the chemical and molecular structure of GSS.
 We cloned the gene encoding the amino acid sequence of purified GSS from radial nerves of the starfish, Pateria pectinifera.
 Interestingly, phylogenetic analyses revealed that it belonged to the insulin/insulin-like growth factor (IGF)/relaxin superfamily and, more precisely, to the subclass of relaxin peptides (Figure 1).